Human trafficking has become the third largest criminal enterprise globally enslaving millions. We won’t stop until all are free.

 - Asia – particularly South and Southeast Asia – Africa, Latin America, and the Caribbean are the regions that employ the largest numbers of forced laborers.

 Law enforcement efforts to decrease the threat of global human trafficking are falling short.
-The 2015 Trafficking in Persons Report, released by U.S. State Department, reported that 10,051 traffickers were prosecuted worldwide in 2014.
-Of these prosecutions, only 4,443 individuals were actually convicted of human trafficking.
-It is clear that there is a massive imbalance between the scope of human trafficking and the work being done to stop it.
+The 2020 Trafficking in Persons Report, released by the U.S. State Department, reported that 11,605 traffickers were prosecuted worldwide in 2019.
+Of these prosecutions, only 9,102 individuals were actually convicted of human trafficking.
+It is clear that there is still an imbalance between the scope of human trafficking and the work being done to stop it!

 - $99 billion from sexual trafficking and slavery